AppliedEnergistics/appliedenergistics.github.io/content/features/me-network/network-energy.md

 ![Picture of a Energy Accepter.](../../../public/assets/large/energy_accepter.png)

-The <ItemLink id="appliedenergistics2:energy_acceptor" /> converts energy from external systems into AE and stores it in the network.
+The <ItemLink id="energy_acceptor" /> converts energy from external systems into AE and stores it in the network.

 The following energy systems are supported: